MAFFPT/Hubitat/Nuki Smart Lock 2.0/readme.md

 ### 'debug' subfolder

-This folder contains all apps and drivers with a lot - I mean, a lot, a **massive** lot - of debugging code to help **you** help **me** to gather information when a problem is detected.
+This folder contains the app and drivers with a lot - I mean, a lot ... a **massive** lot! - of debugging code to help **you** help **me** to gather information when a problem is detected and needs my intervention.

 The debugging information will be logged - in your Hubitat Elevatiion hub system log - only when you toogle the "debug info logging" option at the main page of the apps/drivers.
 If you do not activate the "debug info logging" option, no debugging information will be logged whatsoever.

 You may use this code as your production code.
-However, since there is a lot - did I mention a **massive** lot before? - of debugging code imbebbed into the app/drivers code, it not only pontentially increases the execution time and may impact negatively the performance of your HE hub, but also increases the total code size.
+However, since there is a lot - did I mention a **massive** lot before? - of debugging code imbebbed into the app/drivers code, it not only increases the execution time and may pontentially impacts negatively the performance of your HE hub, but also increases the total code size.

 ### 'production' subfolder